-Robusta plants are commonly found in Africa, India and Brazil.
+Robusta plants are commonly found in Central and West Africa, Vietnam India, and Brazil.

-They are easy to grow and sometimes it is called the “workhorse” of the coffee industry because it can survive low-quality soil conditions.
+They are easy to grow and sometimes it is called the “workhorse” of the coffee industry because they can survive low-quality soil conditions.

 When compared to Arabica, Robusta has a slightly more bitter flavor and contains more caffeine content.